Short Description of the Course:

 Mapping and assembly of large, complex genomes

-De-novo assembly, reference mapping, the Smith-Waterman algorithm, the Needleman-Wunsch algorithm, understanding and correcting alignment bias in DNA sequencing, local and global alignment.
+Alignment scoring schemes, de-novo assembly, reference mapping, the Smith-Waterman algorithm, the Needleman-Wunsch algorithm, understanding and correcting alignment bias in DNA sequencing, local and global alignment, paired-end sequencing.

 Interpretation of results